Who we are

 We have a staff of around 350 people from many different backgrounds, who are critical to our ability to support tertiary education organisations (TEOs) and provide career services from education to employment.

-We’re governed by a Board of Commissioners and led by a Senior Management Team.
+We’re governed by a Board of Commissioners and led by an Executive Leadership Team.
 If you work in the tertiary sector or for a TEO and want to know more about us, contact your Investment Manager or our Sector Helpdesk.
-If you are needing careers or study advice, contact our Careers Directorate Advice Line:
+If you are needing careers or study advice, contact our careers advice:

 - Call 0800 222 733